dgliwa/nba-pickem/README.md

 Game data is collected from the [nba stats website](https://stats.nba.com/).
 Odds data is collected from [sportsbookreview](https://www.sportsbookreview.com)

-To collect the data you can run the `00_init.ipynb` notebook, or run scrapy commands for the various scrapers
+To collect the data you can run the `00_init.ipynb` notebook, or run scrapy commands for the various scrapers (NOTE: These can take a long time!)

 ex: `uv run scrapy crawl nba_teams`